RafalBednarz/gprc/grpc_in_java.md

 There were long discussions and debates about usefulness of *required* keyword; long story short - the argument against *required* is that you cannot add or remove required field to not break wire compatibility with previous version of a contract.
 Therefore all fields in proto3 are optional.
-Since all fields became not-required optional keyword was also dropped from proto3.
+Since all fields became not-required, optional keyword was also dropped from proto3.

 Ok, but what does it exactly mean that the field is optional?
 In database world we usually set not-null constraint if we require value to be present.
 In Java we also usually enforce that presence is required by checking if value is not null.
 This doesn't apply to primitives which are initialized automatically with their default values.
 Proto fields are more like Java primitives.
-Scalar proto fields are never null - if not set they evaluate to default values i.e.
+Scalar proto fields are never null - if not set explicitly they evaluate to default values i.e.
 - zero for numeric fields
 - false for boolean